Stephen Curry's 3rd-quarter surge leads Warriors past Spurs

 The Warriors burst away from a game tied at 53 with a dominating third-quarter spurt that produced a 21-point lead.
 San Antonio cut that margin to 88-76 two minutes into the fourth quarter but could get no closer.

 Seven players scored in double figures for Golden State, which snapped a two-game losing streak.
-Eric Paschall added 15 points for the Warriors, with Andrew Wiggins scoring 14, Kelly Oubre Jr. 12, Juan Toscano-Anderson and Damion Lee 11 each and Kent Bazemore tallying 10 points.
+Eric Paschall added 15 points for the Warriors while Andrew Wiggins scored 14, Kelly Oubre Jr. 12, Juan Toscano-Anderson and Damion Lee 11 each and Kent Bazemore 10.
 Draymond Green dished out 11 assists, and Oubre had 10 rebounds in the win.

 Rudy Gay led the Spurs with 17 points off the bench while Trey Lyles added 15, Patty Mills and Keldon Johnson scored 13 points each and DeMar DeRozan finished with 12 points.